-A Guide to Local SEO for Large Enterprises
+A Guide To Local SEO For Large Enterprises & Franchises

 Basic Practices

-- Don’t ignore local link building because of the sheer volume of locations or for fears of having limited impact.
+- Don’t ignore local link building because of the sheer volume of locations or for fear of having limited impact.
 Many large enterprises make this mistake.

+- This is not a scalable activity but it is crucial to the success of any local campaign.
+As much as 15%!

 Competitive Edge Practices That Require Ongoing Management & Planning

-- Large brands are involved in the community but fail to maximize their involvement from a linking perspective.
+a.
+Large brands are involved in the community but fail to maximize their involvement from a linking perspective.

 Take inventory of all PR events and set up an outreach process to make sure you receive a link back.
-Local link building has no checklist.

 Get involved in your community.
 Sponsor events.
 Support other businesses.
 Host networking events.

 Most beneficiaries will gladly link back to your local branch store page, some just need a reminder.

-- If you’re really stuck on where to start, here are a few inspirational ideas from Whitespark – Brainstorm Sponsorship Opportunities.

-- Brands think too big.
-Local SEO is, well, it’s local!
-It’s small.
-Don’t get bogged down thinking nationally and overwhelmed by the crazy number of locations you manage.
-Start small and gradually build out a process for other locations.
 Better yet, once you experience success in a local market, let that local manager become your internal advocate.

 4. Citation Management